-MotherSchools Indonesia IV | 2023-present
+MotherSchools Indonesia IV | 2023-2024

-The project additionally includes MotherSchools roll-outs in Bangladesh and North Macedonia.
+The project additionally included MotherSchools roll-outs in Bangladesh and North Macedonia.
 With sustained engagement in all three countries, WwB hopes to continue to equip mothers with the competence and confidence to translate their unique potential into action and safeguard their children from extremism in their communities.

 MotherSchools Indonesia III | 2021